In this interview, Lulu Dermeche, Head of Customer Success at HowNow, talks about the significance of CSMs in an organization's growth.

 Yes, customers expect that the person they're going to interact with knows the product inside and out, and it is usually the case.
 However, they also need someone whom they can trust and be honest with them.

-Being honest and genuine means, you're willing to take additional time and effort to find the answers (if you can't provide it in real-time).
+Being honest and genuine means you're willing to take additional time and effort to find the answers (if you can't provide it in real-time).
 It sounds counterintuitive, but it serves as a reminder that we should establish a relationship in goodwill and transparency.

-Dermeche continues, "Doing so, guides customers to invest in the relationships even more.
+Dermeche continues, "Doing, so guides customers to invest in the relationships even more.
 She points out; trust is a cornerstone of business; once it is broken, it is difficult to regain it.

-Most importantly, it allows me to develop different plans, and tailor-fit solutions based on their needs or requirements.
+Most importantly, it allows me to develop different plans and tailor-fit solutions based on their needs or requirements.

 This customer-centricity (mindset), Dermeche says, must transpire throughout the customer's engagement and interaction with the organization.
-As CSMs, we must ask the customers of their feedback on an ongoing basis.
+As CSMs, we must ask the customers for their feedback on an ongoing basis.
 Failure to do so consistently, organizations might miss a few critical things going on with their customers.